 I don’t know about you but sometimes it feels like life is kicking my ass.

-The past 3 months have been mostly a living hell for me.
+2016-2019 were mostly a living hell for me.
 I kind of knew this was going to happen, because losing a child to murder leaves you with court, the media, unanswered questions and unbelievable grief.
 Since it’s been beyond my control and very foreign to me, I had no idea what was in store for me.
 It’s true that the only thing we can control is ourselves – our choices, responses, actions, thoughts, and how we choose to live, given whatever circumstances we have at any moment.

 The thing is, I know it’s not just me going through a lot.
 The world is in crisis.
 The old systems are making a lot of noise as they fall apart.